KPI, benchmark, evidence, and decision language used across the product.

 Topic Guides

-Frameworks for improving first-seconds retention, pacing, and opening clarity before scaling spend.
+Improve first-seconds retention, pacing, and opening clarity before you scale spend.

-How to make value messaging clear and believable so viewers can explain why the product should be chosen.
+Make the value message clear and believable so viewers can explain why the product should win.

 Full Reference